(These are not my pictures. Photo credit & great post HERE.)

 We're estimating that each bag should cost around $1-2 to recreate.
 (Some may be much cheaper and will just take more time, and others that may cost more, may not take as much time to recreate.)

 1. Email Chels by July 15 (email@example.com) and let her know that you are interested.
 In your email, please include your child's (children's) name(s) and age(s).
 Also, please tell us if you'd like to be assigned something more "simple" or if you'd label yourself as someone who is "crafty" or if you are someone who sews...we promise, it's nothing too advanced!

 2. We will then get together and assign each of you an activity to recreate.
 (Most of these are so simple that you can figure out what to do or we have a link with a tutorial.)
 We'll email you with more dates and details of your activity.

 3. We will allow about a month for everyone to work on their activity and then host a night where we get together and swap so you can take home 20 different bags.

 *We aren't sure if people outside of B/CS will be able to participate because of shipping/handling fees, but please go ahead and email if you are interested.
 We'll let you know when we come to a decision.

-I'm often tempted to fall snare to the thief, Discontentment, (at least in my heart) about the complications of raising these precious little people...or, the same thief with a different name, Comparison, as I'm sometimes overly concerned about dressing as stylish or keeping my house as neat as I once did before having them.
+I'm often tempted to fall snare to the thief, Discontentment, (at least in my heart) about the complications of raising these precious little people...or that same thief with a different name, Comparison, as I'm sometimes overly concerned about dressing as stylish or keeping my house as neat as I once did before having them.
 So, this blog is simply a form of celebration-as I document, remember, and process--the gloriously messy, often chaotic, exceptionally silly and undeniably full household that God has given us.
-Though it may not always accurately represent all of our "real" life...these are the moments I want to store away or the details of the redemptive work of Jesus in our family that I want recorded for my children one day.
+Though it may not always accurately represent all of our "real" life...these are the moments I want to store away, along with the details of the redemptive work of Jesus in our family that I want recorded for my children one day.